Skip to content ↓

 As part of Geography, we will be learning all about the UK.
 Firstly, we will ensure that we can locate the UK on a world map, building on our local area topic we studied earlier in the year.
 We will then learn the names of the 4 countries that make up the UK, their individual capital cities and some features of each country.
 We will consider the seasonal and daily weather patterns the UK experiences, and how this links to weather around the world.
 We will also extend our geographical vocabulary knowledge by identifying a variety of human and physical features of the UK.

 In Design Technology, we will begin by thinking carefully about how we are going to design a puppet, for example which colours we will use.
 Then, we will use a running stitch to join the front and back of our puppets before following our design to complete the front.
-Finally, we will evaluate our puppets, thinking about what went really well and what we would change if we were to make it again.
+Finally, we will evaluate our puppets, thinking about what went well and what we would change if we were to make it again.

 In PE, our indoor sessions topic will be fitness where we will develop our understanding of the benefits of exercise and a healthy lifestyle on our physical body, mood and overall health.
 We will work independently, in pairs and in small group to complete challenges in which we will need to demonstrate an ability to preserve to achieve our personal best.
 During our outdoor P.E sessions, we will develop our sending and receiving skills which will include throwing and catching, rolling, kicking, tracking and stopping a ball.
 We will apply the skills we acquire and develop when working individually, in pairs and in small groups and will begin to organise and self-manage our own activities.
-Within these sessions, we will gain an understanding on the importance of abiding by the rules in order to keep ourselves and others safe.
+Within these sessions, we will gain an understanding on the importance of abiding by the rules to keep ourselves and others safe.

 In PSHE, we learn about online safety with a focus on online bullying.
 We will discuss the positives and negatives of using technology and discuss how our online activity can affect others.
 We will be able to recognise kind and unkind comments and discuss how to ask for help when we need it.